MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

     ```bash
    pip install azure-identity azure-ai-projects azure-ai-ml
     ```
-    Optionally you can `pip install azure-ai-evaluation` if you want a code-first experience to fetch evaluator id for built-in evaluators in code.
+    Optionally you can `pip install azure-ai-evaluation` if you want a code-first experience to fetch evaluator ID for built-in evaluators in code.

 Now you can define a client and a deployment which will be used to run your evaluations in the cloud:
 ```python